 How is it that Americans are more obsessed with exercise than ever, and yet also unhealthier?
 Fit Nation explains how we got here and imagines how we might create a more inclusive, stronger future.

 If a shared American creed still exists, it’s a belief that exercise is integral to a life well lived.
 A century ago, working out was a strange subculture, but today, it’s almost impossible to avoid exhortations to exercise: Walk 5K to cure cancer!
 Ignite your inner sex kitten at pole-dancing class!
 Sweat like (or even with) a celebrity in spin class!
 Exercise is everywhere.

-Yet given the United States is hardly a “fit nation” – only 20 percent of Americans work out consistently, over half of gym members don’t even use the facilities for which they pay so handsomely, and less than 3 of 10 high school students get 60 minutes of exercise a day – the question is how did this happen?
-How did “the gym” become so ubiquitous it’s inescapable, but also troublingly inaccessible?
+Yet the United States is hardly a “fit nation.”
+Only twenty percent of Americans work out consistently, over half of gym members don’t even use the facilities, and fewer than three out of ten high school students get an hour of exercise a day.
+So how did fitness become both inescapable and inaccessible?

 Spanning over a century of American history, Fit Nation answers these questions and more through original interviews, archival research, and a rich cultural narrative.
 As a leading political and intellectual historian and a certified fitness instructor, Natalia Mehlman Petrzela is uniquely qualified to confront the complex and far-reaching implications of how our contemporary exercise culture took shape.
 She explores the work of working out not just as consumers experienced it, but as it was created by performers, physical educators, trainers, instructors, and many others.